lsst/ctrl_bps_parsl/doc/lsst.ctrl.bps.parsl/use.rst

 -----

 `lsst.ctrl.bps.parsl.sites.Slurm` uses a |HighThroughputExecutor|_ and |SlurmProvider|_ to execute the workflow on a `Slurm`_ cluster.
-This class can be used directly by providing the necessary values in the BPS configuration, or by subclasssing and setting values in the subclass.
+This class can be used directly by providing the necessary values in the BPS configuration, or by subclassing and setting values in the subclass.
 When used directly, required settings are:

 * ``nodes`` (`int`): number of nodes for each Slurm job.